-As COVID restrictions ease, lots of people will start returning to offices and other workplaces.
+As COVID restrictions ease, lots of people are returning to offices and other workplaces.
 Many may continue to work from home for at least part of the week, but we’re encouraging those making the commute to swap four wheels for two and Bike Back Better.

 Bike back healthier

 Cycling is a straightforward way to build exercise into your daily routine.
 By cycling, rather than sitting in a car, you can increase your cardiovascular fitness, burn fat and calories, and build strength, all while being gentle on your joints.

 Cycling is fun!
 Not only does it produce happy hormones (endorphins), it is also a wonderful way to get some headspace, feel more energized at the beginning of the day and forget about stress at the end of it.

 Bicycles cost far less to run than cars.
 By swapping four wheels for two, you’ll be saving money on fuel and maintenance costs.
 You might even find you don’t need a car at all, saving you money on insurance, road tax and MOTs.
 What could you spend that money on instead?

 Cycling is great for the environment.
 Cyclists reduce their own emissions AND are less exposed to air pollution than drivers.
 Cycling opens up more scenic routes, so you can not only help nature, but also spend more time in it.